hardyqr/UW-Spring2017-CS246-Notes/notes-6.6-LEC10.md

 	//...
 };

-// while id needs to be a const, ythe value needs to be different for each student object
+// while id needs to be a const, the value needs to be different for each student object

 ```